womanonrails/presentation-functional-programming-in-ruby/presentation.md

 ???

 - How its work?
-- If Proc.new don't have a block of code
+- If .strong[Proc.new] don't have a block of code
 - it look for Proc in current context and use it
 - its implisyty work